ufuk/load-test-demos/README.md

 ### Test Scenario 5: Memory Scaling Investigation (1000 VUs / 30s / I/O-Bound with 1GB RAM)

 > **Environment:** Docker Containers (`--cpus 2 --memory 1024m`) on Apple Silicon Host.
 >
-> *Investigating standard JVM throughput when Young Generation GC allocation pressure is eliminated by scaling memory from 512MB to 1GB.*
+> *Investigating how raw throughput scales when total container memory is doubled from 512MB to 1GB, using OpenJDK default heap ergonomics (`MaxRAMPercentage=25` → 256MB heap).
+Even with the 25% default cap, extra OS-level breathing room reduces GC frequency for native and CDS configurations.
+See Scenario 6 for the effect of fully unlocking heap allocation.*

 ```text
 ============================================================================================================================================